 August 11, 2015 (SciencEscape Blog)

 Developed by Claes Dohlman, M.D., Ph.D., at the world-renowned Mass.
 Eye and Ear specialty hospital, the Boston KPro is essentially an artificial cornea that has excellent tissue tolerance.
 It’s made of clear plastic and when fully assembled looks like a collar-button.
-Although it was originally developed more than 50 years ago and approved by the FDA in 1992, its use has increased exponentially over the last decade.
+Although originally developed more than 50 years ago and approved by the FDA in 1992, the Boston KPro's use has increased exponentially over the last decade.

 Scientists hoping prehistoric germs can be used to 'treat cancer and cure blindness'